Infertility in women

 Neurotransmitters (chemical messengers in the brain) act in the hypothalamus gland, which controls both reproductive and stress hormones.
 It is not clear if stress has any significant effect on fertility or fertility treatments.
 Several large studies indicate it does not.

 Click the icon to see an image of the hypothalamus.

-Before beginning an expensive fertility work-up, you can try the following steps.
-They are are free or low-cost and can be helpful:
+Before beginning an expensive fertility work-up, you can try the following steps at home.
+They are free or low-cost and may be helpful:

 - Test the consistency of your cervical mucus.
 Collect some mucus between two fingers and stretch it apart.
 If you are near the time of ovulation, the mucus will stretch more than 1 inch before it breaks.
 As an alternative, at-home kits can test saliva as substitute for checking cervical mucus.